ibatuash/wro2023/README.md

 # Programming (Spike)
 ## Basic movement
-### Turns
+### Standard "turn" block
-There are 2 parameters in the turn function: 'direction' (from -100 to +100) and 'distance'.
+There are 2 parameters in the Spike turn function: 'direction' (from -100 to +100) and 'distance'.
 Distance means how much should the 'Main' motor move.
 'Main' motor is Left for negative numbers and Right for positive numbers.
-Distance can be in:
+'Distance' can be set in:
 - Degrees (useful for small adjustments)
 - Rotations (useful for large movements or when the motor is operating some mechanism)
-- Cm/Inch (converted into degrees based on the wheel size.
-If non-standard wheels are used, need to set the wheel diameter at the start of the program ).
+- Cm/Inch (converted into degrees, based on the wheel size.
+If non-standard wheels are used, it is needed to set the wheel diameter at the start of the program).

-Direction means how much of the total is assigned to each wheel.
+'Direction' means how much of the total is assigned to each wheel.
 For example:
 - Direction: +100%, distance: 360 degrees: Only the right motor turns clockwise for 360 degrees, left motor is not moved
 - Direction: +50%, distance: 360 degrees: Right motor turns clockwise 360 degrees, the left motor turns 180% degrees.